 Cardinal Points

-• The SVSU Moot Court Team is nationally ranked 19th in the nation out of over 100 teams.
-At least one team from the Moot Court program has qualified for the national competition in every year of the program’s existence.
+The SVSU Moot Court Team is nationally ranked No. 4 in the nation by the American Moot Court Association, out of more than 100 teams.
+At least one SVSU team has qualified for the national competition every year since the program began, demonstrating a consistent tradition of excellence.

 Highlighted Courses